StrawChannel95/apocalyptic-wonderland.github.io/README.md

 ### INI Folders

-More Fallout-related files are located inside the so-called INI folder, which needs to be cleaned out as well.
+More Fallout-related files are located inside the so-called `INI folder`, which needs to be cleaned out as well.
 It contains your save games as well as the game’s INI files and, if you modded Fallout: New Vegas before, NVSE plugin logs.

 -   Navigate to the INI folder; this is found under Documents/My Games.
 -   If you have an ongoing vanilla playthrough, back up the Saves folder.